 General Revenue Bonds are collateralized solely by General Revenues as defined in the General Revenue Bond Indenture.
 General Revenues are certain operating and nonoperating revenues of the University consisting of gross student tuition and fees; a portion of state appropriations; facilities and administrative cost recovery from contracts and grants; revenues from educational, auxiliary and other activities; and other revenues, including unrestricted investment income.
 The General Revenue Bond Indenture requires the University to set rates, charges and fees each year sufficient for General Revenues to pay for the annual principal and interest on the bonds and certain other covenants.
 The pledge of General Revenues for interest rate swap agreements is on a parity basis with the University's General Revenue Bonds.
-General Revenues for the years ended June 30, 2020 and 2019 were \$18.1 billion and \$17.8 billion, respectively.
+General Revenues for the years ended June 30, 2021 and 2020 were \$16.8 billion and \$18.1 billion, respectively.

-Limited Project Revenue Bonds are issued to finance auxiliary enterprises and are collateralized by a pledge consisting of the sum of the gross revenues of the specific projects.
-The Limited Project Revenue Bond Indenture requires the University to achieve the sum of gross project revenues equal to 1.1 times debt service and to maintain certain other covenants.
+Limited Project Revenue Bonds are issued to finance auxiliary enterprises and are collateralized by a pledge consisting of the sum of the gross revenues of specific projects.
+The Limited Project Revenue Bond Indenture requires the University to achieve the sum of revenues equal to 1.1 times debt service and to maintain certain other covenants.
 The pledge of revenues for Limited Project Revenue Bonds is subordinate to the pledge of revenues for General Revenue Bonds, but senior to pledges for commercial paper notes.
-Pledged revenues for the years ended June 30, 2020 and 2019 were \$1.3 billion and \$1.5 billion, respectively.
+Pledged revenues for the years ended June 30, 2021 and 2020 were \$656.3 million and \$1.3 billion, respectively.

 Medical Center Pooled Revenue Bonds are issued to finance the University's medical center facilities and are collateralized by a joint and several pledges of the gross revenues of all five of the University's medical centers.
 Medical center gross revenues are excluded from General Revenues.
 The Medical Center Pooled Revenue Bond Indenture requires the medical centers to set rates, charges and fees each year sufficient for the Medical Centers' total operating and nonoperating revenues to pay for the annual principal and interest on the bonds and certain other covenants.
 The pledge of medical center revenues for interest rate swap agreements may be at parity with, or subordinate to, Medical Center Pooled Revenue Bonds.
-Pledged revenues of the medical centers for the years ended June 30, 2020 and 2019 were \$14.4 billion and \$13.4 billion, respectively.
+Pledged revenues of the medical centers for the years ended June 30, 2021 and 2020 were \$15.8 billion and \$14.4 billion, respectively.